EDS-Bioinformatics-Laboratory/Robustness_evaluation_deconv_methods/0_SoftwareEnvironment/Python/0_README.md

 Every Python project should have a `requirements.txt` file.
 It stores the information of all libraries needed for a project to run, and is essential when deploying Python projects.
 This is traditionally done via the `pip freeze` command, which outputs all libraries installed in a virtual environment.

-But what if you want only the ones used in the project?
-That’s where pipreqs comes into play.
+If you only want to store the libraries that are actually used in a project then use pipreqs.
 It does the same thing as `pip freeze`, but better.

 See